Literature Review

 In stressful conditions, “the hypothalamus stimulates the activation of the sympathetic part of the autonomic nervous system and particular hormonal secretion from the pituitary gland” (Piper, 2008, p.
 8).
 The hormones are meant to maintain homeostasis whereby they enhance the body’s adaptive ability to stressful conditions.
 The hormones released lead to; “increased heart and lung activity, flushing, stopping or slowing down of the gastric activity, constriction of blood vessels, liberation nutrients for muscular activity, dilation of blood vessels in the muscles, mydriasis, and inhibition of the lacrimal gland” (Amirkhan, 2002, p.
 17).
 Cortical, a hormone secreted by the adrenal cortex and that functions to regulate carbohydrate, protein, and fat metabolism as well as maintain blood pressure during the stress response.
 Cortisal stimulates gluconeogenesis and inhibits the effects of insulin leading to increased blood sugar levels.
 Under stressful conditions, gluconeogenesis is vital for glucose generation for muscular activity.

-According to Selye’s biological model, chronic illnesses result in stressful conditions.
-Stress leads to the overproduction of ACTH “which often lead to elevated levels of cortisal in the blood” (Fukunishi, 2004 p.
+Selye’s biological model states that stressful situations are a factor of chronic illnesses.
+The overproduction of ACTH brought on by stress “often results in elevated levels of cortisal in the blood” (Fukunishi, 2004 p.
 63).
 This will cause high levels of blood sugar and the high levels will, in turn, lead to conditions like obesity, diabetes in extreme cases the body’s immune system is compromised.
 Other conditions include gastric disorders, depression, and other mental and physical conditions.

 “According to Lazarus’s psychological stress model, a psychological situation is stressful if only it is appraised as such” (Amirkhan, 2002, p.
 8).
 Cognitive evaluation is important to ascertain if an environmental circumstance is potentially hostile, and may cause injury/damage or a challenge.
 The assessment (appraisal) occurs in two (primary and secondary stages), “the primary appraisal which is influenced by both person and environmental factors, and triggers the selection of coping processes” (Amirkhan, 2002, p.
 8).
 “Problem-focused coping is directed at managing the problem, while emotion-focused coping processes are directed at managing the negative emotions.
 Secondary appraisal refers to the evaluation of the resources available to cope with the problem and may alter the primary appraisal” (Piper, 2008, p.
 23).
 During the primary appraisal, Lazarus explains that there must be a certain amount of threat in the environment to trigger the stress response.
 The stress, especially if prolonged leads to disorders such as psychosomatic disorders, anxiety depression, coronary heart diseases, immune suppression, and other physical and mental problems.